 Corticosteroid injections may be beneficial for some patients, especially those with painful nodules.
 Unfortunately, the steroid injections do not work in all patients and recurrence of up to 50% have been reported.
 More important, corticosteroid injections can lead to fat atrophy, pigmentation change and there is the potential to cause rupture of the tendons.

-Needle aponeurotomy is typically reserved for mild contractures.
+Needle aponeurectomy: Needle aponeurotomy is typically reserved for mild contractures.
 The procedure is minimally invasive and is often performed in an office setting.
 A needle is used to break up the cord.
 The digit is then manipulated, and the patient wears a night extension splint.
 Metacarpal-phalangeal joint contractures have the greatest improvement.
 The benefit of this procedure is that it is minimally invasive and has the potential for immediate results.
-Disadvantages include iatrogenic injury and high recurrence rates.
+Disadvantages include iatrogenic injury to nerves and tendons and 58% recurrence rates.

-Surgical fasciectomy can be either limited or radical.
+Surgery: Surgical fasciectomy can be either partial or total.
 Partial palmar fasciectomy entails the limited resection of diseased tissue within a ray.
-Dissection generally is performed from proximal to distal as this usually allows for the identification of known structures before encountering the spiral cord.
+Dissection generally is performed from proximal to distal as this usually allows for the identification of neurovascular structures before encountering the spiral cord.
 Incisions are customized to each patient in a Brunner zigzag pattern.
 Also, V-Y incision and Z-plasty can be used to lengthen contracted skin.
 Care must be taken to preserve the neurovascular bundles.
 The recurrence rate at 1 to 2 years is 30%, 15% at 3 to 5 years, and less than 10% after ten years.

-Total palmar fasciectomy can also be performed but is infrequently used as it requires resection of all palmar and digital fascia, including nondiseased tissue.
-However, palmar fasciectomy is not recommended in young patients who have a rapid recurrence, chronic digital cords, infiltrating disease or there is recurrence after a surgical procedure.
+Total palmar fasciectomy can also be performed but is infrequently used as it requires resection of all of the palmar and digital fascia, including nondiseased tissue.
+It is indicated in chronic digital cords, infiltrating disease, or recurrence after a partial surgical procedure.

 Complications of fasciectomy include skin necrosis, hematoma (most common complication), flare reaction, neurovascular injury, digital ischemia, swelling, and infection.

-Irrespective of the treatment, recurrence is common with all of them, approaching 20-50% at 5 years.
+Irrespective of the treatment, recurrence is common with all of them, approaching 20-50% at 5 years and this should be a critical part of the preoperative discussion with the patient.

-Dupuytren disease should be distinguished from other diseases of the hand including stenosing flexor tenosynovitis, ganglion cysts, and soft tissue masses.
+Dupuytren disease should be distinguished from other diseases of the hand including stenosing flexor tenosynovitis, ganglion cysts, and soft tissue tumors.

 Dupuytren contracture has variable morbidity depending on the severity of the disease.
 Contractures of the PIP and MCP joint can interfere with daily living activities and lifestyles.
 In some patients, the nodules may be painful.
 In others, there may also be associated with Peyronie disease or involvement of the knuckle pads- these associations usually tend to be associated with severe disease.